hpyproject/hpy/docs/porting-example/index.rst

 .. literalinclude:: steps/step_02_hpy_legacy.c
     :lineno-match:
     :start-at: HPyDef_SLOT(Point_init, Point_init_impl, HPy_tp_init)
-    :end-before: // an HPy method of Point
+    :end-before: // this is the getter for the associated object

 There are a few new `HPy` constructs used here: